 Operations and Training Unit

-The Operations and Training Unit (OTU) provides a numerous functions both in and outside the division and are not related with one scope or focus as with other SDS units.
+The Operations and Training Unit (OTU) provides numerous functions both in and outside the division and are not related with one scope or focus as with other SDS units.
 The primary elements of OTU are Operations, State Managed Care Coordination and Training.

 OTU Staff Contacts: